MileHacker Logo

 • No specific island-only discount cards exist.

-• A Department of Conservation (DOC) Backcountry Hut Pass is good for extensive hut stays across New Zealand.
+• A Department of Conservation (DOC) Backcountry Hut The pass is good for extensive hut stays across New Zealand.

-• Look into the pass if you plan multiple multi-day hikes throughout New Zealand.
+• Look into this pass if you plan multiple multi-day hikes throughout New Zealand.

-• This pass may offer savings for long-term hikers.
+• This pass may offer money saved for long-term hikers.

 Cost-Free Activities